Donald Trump Announces All Americans Should Now Wear Masks, But Adds ‘I Don’t Think I’m Going To Be Doing It’

 However, the president quickly added that he did not plan on following the guidelines himself.

-“This is voluntary,” Trump said, as seen in the video below on this page.
+“This is voluntary,” Trump said, as seen in the video below.
 “I don’t think I’m going to be doing it.”

 The CDC recommends that Americans wear the facial coverings — which do not need to be surgical-grade masks — in order to slow the spread of coronavirus because people who are infected but show no symptoms can nonetheless transmit the virus to others.
 The masks do not replace “social distancing,” which means that even with facial covering, individuals must continue to maintain a distance of six feet from others in public.